Menu

 Gardens

-The idea of cultivation and gardening is strongly rooted in Ruthmere's earliest history; Eliazabeth Beardsley was passionate about her garden.
+The idea of cultivation and gardening is strongly rooted in Ruthmere's earliest history; Elizabeth Beardsley was passionate about her garden.
 The conservatory greenhouse where Elizabeth raised exotic plants year round, is perhaps the most pronounced exterior feature of the estate.
 That tradition continues every year at Ruthmere as does the passion to create beauty and harmony with nature through gardening.

 Havilah Beardsley House